kolesan/template-webpack-dev/README.md

 Use `npm run build` to build production bundle

 ### Tests
-Use `npm run --silent test` to run the Jest test suite
+Use `npm run test` to run the Jest test suite
+Use `npm run testWatch` to use Jest watch mode
+Use `npm run coverage` to get test coverage stats